zijunmei/Software_Assurance/Design_SSE.md

 - [Project Board](https://github.com/users/zijunmei/projects/2/views/1?filterQuery=Threat+Model)

 ## Teamwork Reflection
-We started late working on this assignment.
-The team members had questions what to deliver in the data flow diagram and how much details we can provide.
-There were some confusions between the data flow and the control flow.
-The meeting with the Dr. Gandi helped answer some of those questions.
+The team started late working on this assignment.
+The team members had questions what to deliver in the data flow diagram and how much details were needed.
+There were some confusions about the data flow vs control flow.
+The weekly team check-in with Dr. Gandi helped to clarify the deliverable.
+First drafts of DFDs were developed and reviewed during Zoom meetings and tasks were defined and assigned to the team members to complete the assignment.
+The team kept revising the DFDs to focus on the important use cases of our System-Of-Interest (Elasticsearch).

+Overall, our team worked hard to finalize the deliverable of this assignment and submit it on time.

+As always, the team would like to start the assignment early.